qrvey/partner-portal/docs/ui-docs/datasets/elasticsearch.md

 ![5_elasticsearch](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/3.4.2.2_elasticsearch/5_elasticsearch.png#thumbnail-60)

 If your data contains address information, you may choose to create a **Geolocation Group** by setting geolocation as a data type for one column, then letting Qrvey know where to find the remainder of the information as seen below.
-Once your group has a name and all of its fields defined, you may save your group and continue.
+Once your group has a name and all of its fields defined, you may save your group and continue. **Note**, a **Geolocation Group** is used for mapping data records.

 ![6_elasticsearch](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/3.4.2.2_elasticsearch/6_elasticsearch.png#thumbnail)